katealexander/TSAseq-Alexander2020/logisticRegression/README.md

 Of note, [a study using SON TSA-seq](https://rupress.org/jcb/article/217/11/4025/120670/Mapping-3D-genome-organization-relative-to-nuclear) to map speckle association genome-wide has found that the A1 compartment is highly enriched at the speckle.
 Thus, it is possible that speckles are the organizing feature for the A1 subcompartment; although additional studies are required to assess causality.
 #### SON concentration at baseline
 SON concentration at baseline refers to the normalized counts from SON TSA-seq data in the DMSO-treated control.
 It thus represents a measure of speckle association at baseline, in the absense of p53 activation.
+This data was extracted from the DiffBindResults file.

 ## Setting up the data
 Get all of the variables into a table where each row is a gene, and each column is a variable of interest.
 Speckle association should be 0 for not associated and 1 for associated.
 Categorical variables should be numbered 1-n.
 For example, HiC subcompartments are: 1=A1, 2=A2, 3=B1, 4=B2 5=B3.